 Where the Registrar has commenced proceedings for late or non-filing of annual returns, any subsequent applications by the company concerned under section 343(5) Companies Act 2014, will be objected to by the Registrar on the basis that proceedings have already been commenced against the company for the said late filing of annual returns.

-If the company delivers the annual return to the CRO within the extending time period specified by the Court Order, that annual return will be deemed by the CRO to have been received on time and the consequences of late filing (late filing fees / loss of future audit exemption) will not apply to that annual return
+If the company submits all elements of the annual return to the CRO online within the extending time period specified by the Court Order, that annual return will be deemed by the CRO to have been received on time and the consequences of late filing (late filing fees/loss of future audit exemption) will not apply to that annual return.

-1. An application must first be made to the District Court for the district in which the company's registered office is situated for a court date - see Courts Website.
+1. An application must first be made to the District Court for the district in which the company's registered office is situated for a court date.

 2. A copy of the notice in Form 93B.1 containing the date and time of the court hearing must be served on the Registrar along with a copy of the company's Affidavit (Form 93B.2), thereby putting the Registrar on Notice in accordance with section 343(5), CA 2014.
 The Form 93B.1 must be signed by the Applicant or by the Solicitor for the Applicant.